 Tick the non-prescription medications above that you give your consent for the school to administer during the school day and confirm that you have administered these medications in the past without adverse effect.
-Please keep the school informed of any changes to this consent, otherwise if you are giving consent for the administration of the schools E45 cream it will be assumed that consent remains in place unless the schools is informed in writing.
+Please keep the school informed of any changes to this consent.